lgbt-foundation/whitepaper/whitepaper.md

 As an example, a recent wave of detention and torture of gay men in Chechnya<sup>impact-2</sup> beginning in February 2017 became so outrageous that it attracted the attention of and action by activists and financial supporters.
 As a market leader for gay apps in Russia, Hornet was at the forefront of this effort, providing extensive coverage and education about the situation.
 But it also provided on the ground and behind-the-scenes work to evacuate up to 70 Chechen men to safety.
 Unfortunately it was a limited effort due to funding constraints, as it could have been extended to many more thousands of abused members of the LGBT community there.

 Not all such acts of oppression draw similar levels of attention, but remain in the shadows.
 A response today could consist of media coverage, possible and likely partisan social media outrage, as well as grassroots initiatives supported by individual donations or occasionally larger grants.
 In the future, the LGBT Foundation envisions that any such incidents where the rights of LGBT people are oppressed should be clearly identifiable - who are these victims, how many are there, and how can we reach them without endangering them?
-By doing so, the Foundation will be able to allocate and quickly transfer funds in order to make an immediate and meaningful difference on the ground.
+By doing so, the LGBT Foundation will be able to allocate and quickly transfer LGBT Tokens in order to make an immediate and meaningful difference on the ground.

 > **The LGBT Foundation would aim to make sure that emergency Tokens are available immediately.
 This could literally save lives.**